shaneochotny/Event-Hub-Viewer/README.md

 This is a quick console application that acts as an Event Hub consumer client for use in various testing and debugging scenarios.
 It allows you to specify partition id's and start/end parameters so you can selectively consume messages of interest, or just consume all messages.

+# Feature Overview

+- Specify Read Location: Specify the offset, sequence number, time, and/or partitions to fetch exactly the messages you want.
+- Step Through Messages: Use the keyboard to step through and read messages one at a time.
+- Metadata: View system and custom application message data from the header.
+- Output: View messages in the console or output to files.

 # How to Run

 ```